TuxVinyards/qqX/README.md

 - qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

-  Normal [Filesystem_Hierarchy_Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) Linux is generally expected.

-  No further software, support structures or dependencies should be needed.
+For standard Linux, no further software, support structures or dependencies should be needed.

 - See the [installer wiki](https://github.com/TuxVinyards/qqX/wiki) for more details

+- The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

 ## Release notes

+@ Sept 16 - Version 1.10.02

+- General collection of fixes and tweaks.
+Plus more improvements for KDE6 / Qt6 / Wayland / XFCE etc

-- @ Sept 1 - Version 1.10.01
+ @ Sept 1 - Version 1.10.01

 - Adds Windows languages and sorts the Quickemu problems too.
 You can now download French, not just 'French Canadian' for example.